lee-blake/CME-Commitment-to-Change/README.md

 ## **Summary**

-A web application for reviewing rentals near college campuses.
+A social media platform for goal-setting in continuing medical education.

 ## **Team Members**